 Having a higher than optimal blood pressure damages the tiny filtering units within the kidneys.
 Research involving 261,264 people aged from 20 to 89 years, who were followed for up to 11 years found that people with prehypertension were 28% more likely to develop chronic kidney disease than those with optimal blood pressure.

-If you are told you have prehypertension, or high normal blood pressure, your doctor may now rediagnose you as having elevated blood pressure or stage 1 hypertension.
-The treatment remains the same with advice to make diet and lifestyle changes can bring it down into the normal blood pressure range.
+If you were previously told you had prehypertension, or high normal blood pressure, your doctor may now rediagnose you as having elevated blood pressure or stage 1 hypertension.
+The treatment remains the same with advice to make diet and lifestyle changes which can bring your blood pressure down into the normal range.
 Drug treatment is not prescribed unless your blood pressure creeps higher or you have a 10% or greater long-term risk of developing a heart attack or stroke.

 Having a diagnosis of prehypertension, elevated blood pressure or hypertension is an important health crossroads.
-It shows that your blood pressure is increasing due to a combination of factors such as your age, diet, lifestyle, weight, and the genes you have inherited, which all contribute to the cause of prehypertension.
+It shows that your blood pressure is increasing due to a combination of factors such as your age, diet, lifestyle, weight, and the genes you have inherited, which all contribute to the underlying causes.

 Making a few simple changes will help bring your blood pressure down without the need for medication.

 That’s what this blood pressure site is all about.

 - Cut back on salt and avoid monosodium glutamate

 - Follow a DASH (Dietary Approaches to Stop Hypertension) Diet

 - If you smoke, it is important to quit – cigarettes damage artery linings and constrict arteries

 - Take regular exercise (eg walking, cycling, swimming, gardening) for at least 30 – 60 minutes, five times a week – and preferably every day